 verified by our team to ensure they have suitable credentials to practise.

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 Looking for a counsellor and deciding on who to choose can be quite daunting and may feel overwhelming.

-My counselling practice based in Walton on Thames provides a safe, supportive and confidential environment in which to explore issues that affect your quality of life.
+I have over 10 years experience running a counselling practice based in Walton on Thames.
+I provides a safe, supportive and confidential environment in which to explore issues that affect your quality of life.
 It could be that you have been struggling for some time and have now decided the time is right for you to make changes.
 You may have come to a cross roads and are not sure which direction to turn to.

 I provide 1-1 counselling to individuals aged 16+.
 I am experienced in working with a number of issues including toxic relationships (particularly narcissism) depression, anxiety, low self-esteem, trauma, bereavement and loss (of any kind), lack of confidence, redundancy, relationship issues, divorce and separation, family issues, substance misuse (drug and alcohol) and many more.